The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/skills-overview.md

 ---
 # **Notable Endwalker Changes**

-* Thin Air has two charges but only reduces mana cost on one spell per cast
+* Thin Air has two charges but only reduces mana cost on one spell per cast.
-* Glare cast time reduced to 1.5s
+* Glare cast time reduced to 1.5s.
-* Presence of Mind changes to a 120s cooldown
+* Presence of Mind changes to a 120s cooldown.

 # **Damage**